niaiko/hackernews/README.md

     View other users and their favorite stories

-    There in an included docker-compose file to run a simple boilerplate (on ports 4000, 4001, 4002) with Next, Node & MySQL to get you started but you can use your own.
+    There is an included docker-compose file to run a simple boilerplate (on ports 4000, 4001, 4002) with Next, Node & MySQL to get you started but you can use your own.
     Just make sure that your build is reproducible !